tomaszkubacki/kafka_connect_demo/kafka_to_sql_server_shemaless/kafka_to_sql_server_schemaless.md

 In this scenario we will stream kafka messages (without shema) into Sql Server table using JdbcSinkConnector.

-JdbcSinkConnector requires that messages have schema, hence SimpleSchemaWrappingConverter will be used.
+JdbcSinkConnector requires, that messages are schema based, hence we will wrap messages into schema using *SimpleSchemaWrappingConverter* which can found [here](https://github.com/tomaszkubacki/schema_wrapping)

+>[!TIP]
+>Make sure all containers are up and running as defined in root docker-compose.yml file

 ### Kafka to SqlServer steps